Alison Knowles: Book objects

 With the invitation of Maciunas, Knowles produced one of her earliest book objects, the Bean Rolls (1963).
 Unlike a traditional bound volume, the pages of this work are tiny paper scrolls, which the reader may select and view in any order.
 On each scroll, Knowles printed found texts collected from songs, recipes, stories, science, cartoons, and advertisements.
 The tin also contains dried beans, which create a rattling sound as the container is handled.
 In the 1960s, Knowles expanded on this performative aspect of Bean Rolls by staging readings with multiple participants.

 In 1967, Knowles created The House of Dust, perhaps the most widely known example of computer-generated digital poetry, in collaboration with composer James Tenney.
 The poem began as a set of four lists written by Knowles.
 Selecting a phrase from each list would describe a house made of a certain material, in a particular location, illuminated by a light source, and sheltering various inhabitants.
-She gave the lists to Tenney, who generated the printed poetry using the FORTRAN programmiong language on an early IBM computer.
+She gave the lists to Tenney, who generated the printed poetry using the FORTRAN programming language on an early IBM computer.
 The poem was included in the exhibition Cybernetic Serendipity.
 The output yielded a permutation sequenced by chance.
-From roughly 10,000 possible stanzas, Knowles selected one quatrain—“a house of dust / on open ground / lit by natural light / inhabited by friends and enemies”—as the basis for an interactive sculpture on the California Institute of the Arts campus in the early 1970s.
+From roughly 10,000 possible stanzas, Knowles selected one quatrain—"a house of dust / on open ground / lit by natural light / inhabited by friends and enemies"—as the basis for an interactive sculpture on the California Institute of the Arts campus in the early 1970s.